ThomasAndrewMacLean/mine/README.md

 The game is played in a html-canvas.
 Settings are stored in localStorage.

 HighScores are saved in AWS dynamoDB, and accessed using AWS API gateway and AWS lambda functions.

+On commit tests are run on netlify and if none fail app is published on netlify.

+Scripts are also set up to be used with zeit now.